robertnathe/System_of_Linear_Equations/README.md

-The LU decomposition method is used to solve the linear system of equations AX = B with and without pivoting.
+The LU decomposition method is used to solve AX = B with and without pivoting.